SITE INDEX

 9V battery holders - Radio Shack 270-326

-For home station ATV, mobile or other applications you can use the hat cam to drive the Downeast Microwave 7025PA amp or package your own 25W amp using a RA30H4047M power module.
-The ATV DX Variables application note will give you the expected line of sight distances for various transmitted power and antenna gains.
+For home station ATV, mobile or other applications you can use the ATV pouch to drive the Downeast Microwave 7025PA amp or package your own 25W amp using a RA30H4047M power module and our PA5 board.
+The ATV DX Variables application note will explain how to make the distance you want and the ATV DX Chart will give you the expected line of sight distances for various transmitted power and antenna gains with examples.

 Mt.
 Disappointment aid stationP5 video was received at the Mt.
 Disappointment trail 33 mile run Shortcut Saddle aid station from the hat cam 4/10 of a mile away.
 This section of the course is a full sun exposed tough climb out of a valley run in mid August and the video can show the condition and number of the runners well before they arrive.
 The 434 MHz signal was received on cable channel 59 using an Insignia 7" portable TV and small 70cm beam at the aid station.